wgalbraith/280/docs_student/stats-exercises.md

 # For Questions #10-12:

-These questions will ise Stakey, but will **not** require us to upload data.
+These questions will use Stakey, but will **not** require us to upload data.
 The data will be found in the dropdown menus on the approprate Statkey screen, i.e. the screen that you will need to answer the questions (single quantitative, one categorical and one quantitative, etc)

 ## 10 EV Range by Class